Aryan-kamboj/totp-rev-proxy/README.md

 # Two-Factor Authentication System

-This project implements is a simple plug and play two-factor authentication (2FA) system using [Caddy](https://caddyserver.com/) reverse proxy and [FastAPI](https://fastapi.tiangolo.com/) authentication service using TOTP (Time-based One-Time Password).
+This project implements a simple plug and play two-factor authentication (2FA) system over any web hosted application using [Caddy](https://caddyserver.com/) as reverse proxy and [FastAPI](https://fastapi.tiangolo.com/) as authentication service using TOTP (Time-based One-Time Password).

 ## Features